stratux/stratux-setup/README.md

 client connections.

-Tested on RPi2, Raspbian Jessie, Jessie Lite (requires image resize), and Odroid-C2 Ubuntu64-16.04lts-mate.
+Tested on RPi2, Raspbian Jessie and Jessie Lite (requires image resize), as well as, Odroid-C2 Ubuntu64-16.04lts-mate both systems worked with an Edimaw EW-7811Un and Odroid Module 0 (Ralink RT5370) Wifi USB adapters, no extra configuration required.

 Note, you can go back to any previous stratux version by opening a command line